Is Your Produce Game On Point?

 Easy!
 Buy ugly produce!
-In California (SF Bay Area, now rolling out neighborhood by neighborhood in LA!), check out Imperfect Produce (scroll down to score $10 in free goods!).
+In California (SF Bay Area, now rolling out neighborhood by neighborhood in LA!), and UPDATE!
+Oregon too! check out Imperfect Produce (scroll down to score $10 in free goods!).
 In Baltimore, D.C., Virginia, Philadelphia, New Jersey and the surrounding areas check out Hungry Harvest (see below for a discount code!).
 Both are small businesses fighting food waste AND hunger.
 What do they sell?
 Hungry Harvest calls their produce “recovered” and explains it this way:

 “Recovered” produce comprises fruits and vegetables that are perfectly fine to eat, but would have otherwise been thrown away.
 Recovered produce is often discarded because of aesthetic imperfections (think misshapen eggplants or off-color apples) or logistical inefficiencies (when grocery stores over-order produce, they can reject truckloads, and that usually gets thrown away).

 Imperfect Produce calls their produce “ugly” but wants to assure you it tastes the same:

 The produce we source is rejected purely for cosmetic reasons, meaning that taste and nutrition aren’t affected.
 Common reasons for produce being classified as “ugly” are: too small, wrong color, misshapen.
 We only source the most delicious fruits and vegetables, and we have strict quality-control measures in place to ensure that what ends up on your doorstep is fresh, delicious, and nutritious.
 If we wouldn’t eat it, we won’t sell it.
 We’re redefining BEAUTY in produce, not taste!
 And if for whatever reason you’re not satisfied with an item in your box, we will either replace it or refund the cost of the box that week.